openstack/tempest/README.rst

     devstack uploaded and set the image_ref value in the [environment] section in the tempest.conf to that image UUID.

-    In addition, the ``tempest/tools/conf_from_devstack`` script can also be used to generate a tempest.conf based on your localrc file.
+    In addition, the ``<devstack-repo>/tools/configure_tempest.sh`` script can
+    also be used to generate a tempest.conf based on your devstack's rc files.

 Tempest is not tied to any single test runner, but Nose been the most commonly used tool.
 After setting up your configuration file, you can execute